OpenNebula/website/content/software/installation_process/build_from_source_code/sunstone_dev.md

 > * Providers.
 > * Utils.

 These modules have been separated in such a way that no hard links exist between them.
-Any internal cross-module dependencies are handled at runtime, by the module federation through it’s shared dependency scope.
+Any internal cross-module dependencies are handled at runtime by the module federation through its shared dependency scope.
 This ensures modules can be rebuilt and served separately from each other.

 {{< alert title="Note" color="success" >}}
 By default, when a new version is released, all modules are packaged and shipped with the client, and served from the FireEdge server.{{< /alert >}}